-Figure 5 shows the R-P curves of Pos, Neg, and Com.
-Com surpasses Pos and Neg over all ranges of recall.
-One can see that the models based on selective sampling exhibit R-P curves as nicely as the model with the largest negative example set.
-It is therefore confirmed that even if the collection of negative examples are not sufficient to represent the distribution of the negative classes, we can enhance the baseline model Pos by combining it with Neg.
+hibit R-P curves as nicely as the model with the largest negative example set.
+It is therefore confirmed that even if the collection of negative examples are not sufficient to represent the distribution of the negative classes, we can enhance the baseline model Pos by combining with Neg.
 With the largest negative examples, Com achieved 81.3% 11-point precision, a 12.1 point improvement over Pos.
-Concerning the optimal β which depends on the set of negative examples, it can be easily estimated using development data.
-For the present settings, the performance peaks when a slightly greater weight is given to Neg, i.e., $\beta = 0.45$.
-However, there is no significant difference in performance between $\beta = 0.45$ and 0.5.
-Hence, we can regard 0.5 as the default value for β .
+Concerning the optimal $\beta$ which depends on the set of negative examples, it can be easily estimated using development data.
+For the present settings, the performance peaks when a slightly greater weight is given to Neg, i.e., $\beta = 0.45$ .
+However, we can use $\beta = 0.5$ as default, because there is no significant difference in performance between $\beta = 0.45$ and $\beta = 0.5$ .

-5 Conclusions
+Conclusions 5

-We addressed the task of detecting incorrect case assignment, a major error source in paraphrasing of Japanese sentences.
+We presented the task of detecting incorrect case assignment, a major error source in paraphrasing of Japanese sentences.
 Our proposal are: (i) an empirical method to detect incorrect case assignments, where we enhanced a statistical language model by combining it with another model which was trained only on a small collection of negative examples, and (ii) a selective sampling scheme for effective collection of negative examples.
 Our methods were justified through empirical experiments.

-Since our aim is to generate correct paraphrases, we should correct the detected errors.
-In (Fujita and Inui, 2003), we observed that a small part of incorrect case assignments (22/162) could be corrected by replacing case markers with the other ones, while the remaining large part could not be.
-Furthermore, even if we could correct all incorrect case assignments, other types of errors would still be in the paraphrased sentences.
-We thus think that coping with various type of errors is more important.
-The errors discussed in this paper appear on relatively shallow levels of syntax and semantics.
-Our next challenge will go to a deeper level such as the verification of whether meaning is preserved or not.
+Since our aim is to generate correct paraphrases, correcting the detected errors is another important issue.
+In [3], however, we observed that a only small part of incorrect case assignments (22/162) could be corrected by replacing the case markers, while the remaining large part could not be.
+Moreover, even if we could correct all incorrect case assignments, other types of frequent errors would still be in the paraphrased sentences.
+We thus think that coping with various type of errors should be given a preference.